 May 9, 2022

 I had mixed experiences in Toronto.
 The sign that had worked quite well in London was met with almost total dismissal from the Torontonians.
-So, I decided to change the sign to read “Have your life’s story published in my book.
+So, I changed the sign to “Have your life’s story published in my book.
 Ask me how!”
 We will see how that works in Ottawa.

-On the flip side, I interviewed two former classmates from my university days in London including my roomie.
-I also think there may be a couple more interviews via ZOOM that emerge from that.
-Another highlight was my visit with an officer of the Toronto Central Lions Club.
-Ray spent about 2 hours with me on Saturday showing me the downtown area.
-He was extremely knowledgeable about the history and architecture as an art dealer and historian.
-He even purchased for me some of his favorite cheese when we toured the famous St. Lawrence Market.
-On Sunday I got to tell some more club members about my project when I met them for lunch.
+On the flip side, I interviewed two former classmates from my university days in London, including my roommate.
+There may also be a couple more interviews via ZOOM that emerge from that.
+Another highlight was my visit with a Toronto Central Lions Club officer.
+Ray spent about 2 hours with me on Saturday, showing me the downtown area.
+As an art dealer and historian, he was highly knowledgeable about history and architecture.
+He even purchased some of his favorite cheese for me when we toured the famous St. Lawrence Market.
+On Sunday, when I met them for lunch, I got to tell some more club members about my project.
 We shall see what comes of that.
-Furthermore, Ray did say that he would provide key contact information for me on some other Canadian Lions Clubs.
+Furthermore, Ray said he would provide me critical contact information on some other Canadian Lions Clubs.
 That could be helpful.

-The weather was beautiful the entire time and I did walk quite a bit in the downtown area including to Queen’s Park.
-It brought back some great memories as I lived in Toronto for some time when I started my career as an investment banker in the city.
+The weather was beautiful the entire time, and I walked quite a bit in the downtown area, including Queen’s Park.
+It brought back some great memories as I lived in Toronto for some time when I started my career as an investment banker.
 Sadly, the Maple Leafs lost a game 7 to Tampa Bay on home ice in the Stanley Cup playoffs while I was in town.
-Like my current home town of Chicago used to say about the Cubs, “wait ’til next year.”
-Next year for the Cubs finally came in 2015 only 108 years after their last World Series win.
+Like my current hometown of Chicago used to say about the Cubs, “Wait ’til next year.”
+The "next year" for the Cubs finally came in 2015, only 108 years after their last World Series win.
 At that rate, the Leafs' time will come in 2075.
-Let's see, I'll be 118 so there's a 50/50 chance for me.
+Let's see, I'll be 118, so there's a 50/50 chance for me.